corenova/yang-js/README.md

 Please note that `yang-js` is not a code-stub generator based on YANG schema input.
-It directly embeds YANG schema compliance into ordinary JS objects as well as generates YANG schema(s) from oridnary JS objects.
+It directly embeds YANG schema compliance into ordinary JS objects as well as generates YANG schema(s) from ordinary JS objects.

 ## Quick Start